 The MCC U.S. office is in Akron, Pa., but staff members also are located in regional offices throughout the U.S., including Fresno, California; Goshen, Indiana; North Newton, Kansas; and Philadelphia.

-Mennonites and Brethren in Christ trace the origin of their denominations to the Anabaptist movement in 16th century Europe.
-At the heart of the faith of both is following Jesus in daily living, the importance of Scripture, adult baptism and a commitment to peace and reconciliation.
+Amish, Brethren in Christ, Mennonites, Mennonite-Brethren and trace the origin of their denominations to the Anabaptist movement in 16th century Europe.
+At the heart of the their faith is following Jesus in daily living, the importance of Scripture, adult baptism and a commitment to peace and reconciliation.

 Terminology we prefer

-Please use service workers or MCC workers, not missionaries, to refer to people who serve with MCC in countries outside of Canada and the U.S.
+Please use MCC staff, not missionaries, to refer to people who serve with MCC.

 Please use Mennonite Central Committee, not “the Mennonite Central Committee”